 Even if an individual is certain they qualify for a family-based green card, the whole process takes time.
 Average green card processing times will depend on several factors, such as the type of family relationship, whether the relative has united states citizenship, or if they are a green card holder.
-Other relevant factors can influence the waiting time for family-based green cards as well.
+Other relevant factors can also influence the waiting time for family-based green cards.

-In case you are a spouse, an unmarried child under 21, or a parent to a U.S. citizen, you can petition for you to get a legal permanent residence.
+In case you are a spouse, an unmarried child under 21, or a parent to a U.S. citizen, you can petition for you to get an immediate relative green card.
 That is the fastest way to get a U.S. green card.

-For family preference immigrants and this type of sponsorship, there are annual caps regarding how many individuals are allowed to be processed each year.
-Once the cap has been reached anyone else who is seeking permanent resident status must wait for the next year.
+There are annual caps for family-preference immigrants and this type of sponsorship regarding how many individuals can be processed each year.
+Once the cap has been reached, anyone seeking permanent residency must wait for the next year.

 U.S. Citizen Family Preference Immigrants

 If you are the 2001st applicant, the process will start after two years.
-This lengthens the entire family-based immigration process to as much as 10 years if there are many applicants.
+This lengthens the entire family-based immigration process to as many as ten years if there are many applicants.
 An Atlanta immigration attorney experienced in the proceedings and empathetic to your case can further explain.

 Green Card for Parents

 This period of processing time depends on how urgent the case is.
-Although the Family Preference Immigrant Visas have limits, Immediate Relative Visas do not.
-The U.S Citizenship and Immigration Services (USCIS) provides as many visas as necessary with no yearly quota for immediate family members.
+Although Family Preference Immigrant Visas have limits, Immediate Relative Visas do not.
+The U.S. Citizenship and Immigration Services (USCIS) provides as many visas as necessary with no yearly quota for immediate family members.

 Having an immigrant visa makes the processing times of obtaining a family-based green card in the United States much quicker.
-Retaining legal counsel can ensure that you are following the proper procedures with USCIS to minimize the processing time.
+Retaining legal counsel can ensure you follow the proper procedures with USCIS to minimize the processing time.

 How Long for My Brother to Get a Green Card